 Your lymph system is like your body’s sewer system.
-Lymph vessels are everywhere in the body, our cells swim in an ocean of lymphatic fluid that carry away unused blood protein, dead cells and toxins.
+Lymph vessels are everywhere throughout your body.
+Our cells swim in an ocean of lymphatic fluid that carry away unused blood protein, dead cells and toxins.
 It works like this: blood is pumped around the body by the heart, transporting nutrients and oxygen to the cells.
 Once the cells have absorbed what they need, they excrete debris and toxins, which get flushed and deactivated by lymphatic fluid.

 The lymph fluid then drains into the circulatory system through two ducts at the base of your neck (the thoracic duct) and become part of the blood and plasma that pass through the kidneys and liver.
 But unlike your circulatory system, your lymph system does not have a built-in pump.
 It relies on the acts of breathing and bodily movements to pass all that waste fluid.

-The bottom line is if your lymph system is not working efficiently, you can’t detoxify properly.
+The bottom line is if your lymph system is not working efficiently, proper detoxification is impossible.
 And if you aren’t breathing deeply or moving, chances are your lymph is not flowing as well as it could.
 As you might imagine, over time this can lead to some health concerns, including weight gain, muscle loss, high blood pressure, fatigue and inflammation.

 But the great news is that you can begin moving lymph fluid more efficiently through your body by learning how to practice deep breathing.
-The expansion and contraction of the diaphragm actually pumps your lymph system and massages your internal organs, which helps rid the body of toxins, leaving more room in the cell for an optimal exchange of oxygen.
+The expansion and contraction of the diaphragm pumps your lymph system and massages your internal organs, which helps rid the body of toxins.
+This leaves more space in the cell for an optimal exchange of oxygen.

-And while you are helping your body to clean house, you’ll also be fighting stress.
+As an added bonus, while you are helping your body clean house, you’ll also be fighting stress.